 D5: Choose and verify permanent corrections for the problem

-Select the best permanent corrective actions to remove the root cause and address the escape point in
+Select the best permanent corrective actions to remove the root cause and address the escape point in the process.

 - Develop a solution to remove the root cause and escape point.